thegauravthakur/blog/src/content/posts/how-hoisting-works-in-javascript.md

 so it will return the value of the key which is `undefined` in case of variables and function code in case of functions.

-If a variable is not defined, and we try to access it, it will throw a `ReferenceError` because the memory is not allocated for the variable in phase 1 of the execution context.
+If memory for a variable is not provided, i.e., the variable is not present in the memory component of the execution context, and we try to access it, it will throw a `ReferenceError` because the memory is not allocated for the variable in phase 1 of the execution context.